Finland's development cooperation in the Syrian crisis

 • Support and income opportunities are made available for persons with disabilities

-Finland promoted the peace process by supporting the Syrian Women’s Advisory Board (WAB) through UN Women.
-WAB is composed of female members and has collaborated with the UN Ambassador to Syria.
-Finland also supported mediation through the Berghof Foundation and the collection of evidence on war crimes through the UN.
+Finland promoted the Syrian peace process by supporting the Syrian Women’s Advisory Board (WAB) through UN Women.
+WAB is composed of female members and has collaborated at a high level with the UN Ambassador to Syria.
+Finland also supported mediation through the Berghof Foundation and the collection of evidence on war crimes in Syria through the UN.

-Finland improved the availability of comprehensive services for women in Jordan through UN Women.
-At the same time, the country's refugee and adaptation capacities were enhanced and women’s leadership skills and opportunities to earn a livelihood strengthened.
+Finland improved access to comprehensive education, employment and protection services for women in Jordan through UN Women.
+During the programming period, nearly 11,000 women received services to strengthen their livelihoods through the Oasis programme.
+At the same time, the country's ability to respond to the refugee crisis was supported and women's leadership skills were strengthened.

-Finland supported the United Nations Children’s Fund (UNICEF) in renovating school premises for over 2,000 children in Syria.
-Finland also supported learning opportunities for the 52,000 children who were either out of school or at risk of dropping out of school.
-Learning opportunities were promoted by providing course-based remedial teaching in informal school settings, by distributing learning materials and by providing early childhood education and care, among other measures.
+Finland supported the UN Children’s Fund UNICEF in renovating 12 schools in Syria.
+Finland also promoted learning opportunities for 52,000 children who were out of school or at risk of dropping out of school.
+Learning opportunities were improved by providing course-based remedial teaching, distributing learning materials and providing early childhood education and care, among other measures.
+Families of persons with disabilities were also supported through social security.

-Finland supported to the United Nations Development Programme (UNDP) to address the needs of Syrian people with disabilities.
-Their quality of life was improved by means of prostheses, assistive devices and rehabilitation.
+Finland’s support to the United Nations Development Programme (UNDP) was used to address the needs of persons with disabilities in Syria.
+Their quality of life was improved by means of assistive devices and rehabilitation.
 A microfinance programme was used to improve the livelihoods of the families of persons with disabilities.
-Finland also advocated for the needs of persons with disabilities to be better taken account of in the future.
+The programme benefited almost 10,000 people, most of them persons with disabilities.

-Finland directs its support to the effects of the Syrian crisis mainly to multilateral organisations, such as the joint funding mechanisms administered by UN organisations.
+Finland directs its support to address the effects of the Syrian crisis mainly through multilateral organisations, such as UN agencies.

 Several Finnish civil society organisations (CSOs) are carrying out projects in Syria and its neighbouring countries in collaboration with local organisations.